 Share This Post

-You may have heard about Texas House Bill 910, which became effective on January 1, 2016.
+You may have heard about The Texas Open Carry Law in Texas House Bill 910, which became effective on January 1, 2016.
 The new law makes it legal to openly carry handguns in Texas.
 If you plan to carry a weapon under the new law, it is very important to make sure you understand your rights and obligations.

 What “Open Carry” Means